10/12 Frontierland 2p - 4pm OR Text 4 a visit 650-275-3011

 Our Pacifica School District deserves better.

 Laverne Villalobos and Elizabeth Bredall were elected in 2014.
-The remaining members were appointed in 2019 and ran unopposed, automatically getting the seat.
+The remaining members were appointed in 2019 and ran unopposed, meaning their name was not put on the ballot for voters to vote for them, and they automatically getting the seat.
 They run for 4-year terms.
 There are no term limits.

 Let's bring leadership to the Pacifica School District.
 Recall the PSD Board.